-To maintain its strict policy of environmental protection and legal compliance, the Group continues to assess environmental risks and mitigate threats through programmes of work such as fluid-filled cable replacement, undergrounding overhead lines in areas of outstanding natural beauty, installing flood defences, implementing secondary containment in high-risk substations and removing equipment containing polychlorinated biphenyl from the network.
+To maintain its strict policy of environmental protection and legal compliance, the Group continues to assess environmental risks and mitigate threats through programmes of work such as fluid-filled cable replacement, undergrounding overhead lines in areas of outstanding natural beauty, installing flood defences, implementing secondary containment in high-risk substations and removing equipment containing polychlorinated biphenyl from the Network.
 Whilst prevention is paramount, in the event the Group's activity does result in a leak or spill, the services of an appointed 24-hour a day environmental response consultancy is used to minimise the effects of any incident.
-In addition to safeguarding the environment from its direct activity, Northern Powergrid also operates a habitats programme which is aimed at protecting flora and fauna.